Corpus Christi Company Vehicle Accident Injury Lawyer

 Assistance if your claim goes to court.
 Not only can an attorney help you better know when to accept an offer, an attorney can provide valuable insight about when to take the claim to court: typically because the insurance company will not reach a reasonable settlement that reflects the full funds you deserve for your injuries.
 If your claim does go to court, a car accident lawyer can help walk you through the claims process.

-When you suffer serious injuries in an accident with a company vehicle, you may wonder who bears liability for the accident—and, therefore, who you need to file a claim against to seek the compensation you deserve.
+When you suffer serious injuries in an accident with a company vehicle in Corpus Christi, you may wonder who bears liability for the accident—and, therefore, who you need to file a claim against to seek the compensation you deserve.

 Often, in an accident with a company vehicle, you may find yourself dealing directly with the insurance company that covers the driver of the vehicle.
 Depending on how the company operates, this could be an individual policy or a corporate policy taken out by the company to cover an entire fleet of vehicles.
 In an Uber or Lyft vehicle, even though the driver drives for the company, you may deal directly with the driver’s insurance company if the driver did not have a passenger at the time of the accident.
 On the other hand, both Uber and Lyft offer coverage after accidents caused by their drivers when they have passengers in their vehicles.